cybergreen-net/www.cybergreen.net/_posts/2016-02-28-2016226improving-your-security-one-thing-every-other-day-for-four-weeks.md

 Much malicious software is dropped by malvertising (malicious advertising).

-You don't need to see ads, so consider using Adblock Plus (free) to ensure they're gone. (https://adblockplus.org/)          [https://adblockplus.org/]
+You don't need to see ads, so consider using Adblock Plus (free) to ensure they're gone. <https://adblockplus.org/>

-While blocking ads, you may also want to block trackers with Ghostery, (https://www.ghostery.com/)[https://www.ghostery.com/], another free add-on.
+While blocking ads, you may also want to block trackers with Ghostery, <https://www.ghostery.com/>, another free add-on.

 **5\.
 What DNS service are you using?**

 DNS is the service that helps your computer find the sites you're trying to go to.
 Most users just use whatever DNS servers their ISP automatically configures for them, but some free DNS services go the extra mile and automatically prevent you from accidentally touching many malicious sites.

-One example of such a free service is OpenDNS, (https://www.opendns.com/home-internet-security/)[https://www.opendns.com/home-internet-security/]
+One example of such a free service is OpenDNS, <https://www.opendns.com/home-internet-security/>

 **6\.
 Scan your connection to make sure nothing unexpected is running**

-One free and easy scanner is GRC's Shields Up, (https://www.grc.com/x/ne.dll?rh1dkyd2)[https://www.grc.com/x/ne.dll?rh1dkyd2](select All Service Ports from the grey bar).
+One free and easy scanner is GRC's Shields Up, <https://www.grc.com/x/ne.dll?rh1dkyd2> (select All Service Ports from the grey bar).
 Most users, sitting behind a hardware firewall/broadband "router" with no servers running, should only see green boxes.
 If you see any holes (non-green boxes), check the configuration of your hardware firewall/broadband "router."

 **7\.
 Scan your system for known malware**

 Even though antivirus software isn't perfect, it can still catch some malware.
-A nice review of some A/V options is at (http://www.pcmag.com/reviews/antivirus)[http://www.pcmag.com/reviews/antivirus] Be sure you keep your A/V signatures up-to-date!
+A nice review of some A/V options is at <http://www.pcmag.com/reviews/antivirus>.
+Be sure you keep your A/V signatures up-to-date!

 **8\.
 Remove Unused Software**